aop-runs/livesplit-file-merger/README.md

 Want to help make this tool better?
 Feel free to work on an existing issue from [here](https://github.com/aop-runs/livesplit-file-merger/issues) or create a new issue relevant to the project.

-1. Once [forking](https://github.com/aop-runs/livesplit-file-merger/fork) your own copy of the project, you may clone it in your desired worksapce by running<br>
+1. Once [forking](https://github.com/aop-runs/livesplit-file-merger/fork) your own copy of the project, you may clone it in your desired workspace by running<br>
 `git clone https://github.com/YOUR-USERNAME/livesplit-file-merger.git`
 2. Open the newly created project directory by running<br>
 `cd livesplit-file-merger`